-Grand Canyon: A Journey of Wonder, the park's 20 minute orientation film, is presented daily —on the hour and half-hour, shown on the Visitor Center theater's large screen.
+When the Visitor Center is open, Grand Canyon: A Journey of Wonder, the park's 20 minute orientation film, is presented —on the hour and half-hour, on the large screen in the theater.

 The film takes viewers on a rim to river and dawn to dusk journey through the park, and introduces the natural and human history of this special place —along with efforts to preserve and protect Grand Canyon as a sanctuary for plants, animals, and humans.

-Visitor Center hours will fluctuate this spring.
+Visitor Center hours will fluctuate this summer.
 Check the schedule above for the days when it is open.

 When the Visitor Center is open, annual passes may be purchased at the information desk.